munificent/craftinginterpreters/book/superclasses.md

 The new approach is much faster.
 When the subclass is declared, we copy all of the inherited class's methods down into the subclass's own method table.
-Later, when *calling* a method, any method inheritred from a superclass will be found right in the subclass's own method table.
+Later, when *calling* a method, any method inherited from a superclass will be found right in the subclass's own method table.
 There is no extra runtime work needed for inheritance at all.
 By the time the class is declared, the work is done.
 This means inherited method calls are exactly as fast as normal method calls --